vosiander/open-webui-backup/README.md

 # open-webui-backup

-Secure backup and restore tool for Open WebUI with mandatory age encryption.
+Secure backup and restore tool for Open WebUI with mandatory age encryption..

 ## Features